 It may, however, reduce your ability to perform if you avoid these performance enhancers altogether.

-Fortunately, there are unsweetened protein powders available for use as pre-exercise supplements.
+Fortunately, there are unsweetened and sugar-free protein powders available for use as pre-exercise supplements.

 Pre-workout supplements are also beneficial because they increase your energy, strength, and endurance, ultimately boosting your energy expenditure during workouts .